andreduvoisin/SimCity201/README.md

 * Housing		- Sends people to houses to perform maintenance		-> Housing located all along sides of panel
 * Food Market	- Sends people to market to purchase food items		-> Market located in southwest quadrant
 * Party			- Creates a party crazed animal (24 hour full run)	-> All people head to the host's house to party
-* Simulate All  - Creates many people with interweaving actions		-> People perform varied actions in master config
+* Simulate All  - Creates many people with interweaving actions		-> People perform varied actions

 ###Full Disclosure
 Unfortunately, there are a few areas of the city that we were not able to complete to our satisfaction.